BBC Television Shakespeare: Reception

 In Time, Gerald said that Gwillim "adroitly captures all Hal's contradictions", while Quayle makes Falstaff's character "not only simple but natural".
 Clive James argued the production worked in no small part because Giles did not impose a strong interpretation but 'the writing was allowed to do most of the work".
 James noted that Gwillim, as Prince Hal, had an ear for rhythm as well as the benefit of "a face out of a Renaissance portrait".
-For Peter Saccio, this was the most absorbing of the four productions in Giles' Henriad.
+For Peter Saccio, this was the most absorbing of the four productions in Giles's Henriad.
 Saccio acknowledged Finch's hand-rubbing as a deliberate character choice, carrying different symbols across the two parts.
 He found much to like in the smaller roles, such as Poins and the Archbishop, while noting Gwillim's "extraordinarily expressive mouth" when acting.
 Ultimately, Saccio believed that the use of the television camera allowed Giles to capture the personal struggles and political subtleties that make up the play.